 The instructor quickly went on to say that whenever he sees a photographer holding his/her camera that way, he knows he has encountered a beginner.
 I definitely needed correcting, and once he showed us the proper way to hold the camera, it made perfect sense.
 I could even forgive the humiliation because he was clearly expressing his inner artist.
 We photographers all have our quirks, right?

 It's Not Just You, but sometimes the camera moves without your help!

 Camera shake can also be a by-product of shooting in unstable conditions, such as on a tripod in the wind or on a bridge that is vibrating with traffic.
 This is one reason to upgrade to a lens with Vibration Control (VC) or Image Stabilization (IS).
 Those lenses tend to have a higher price tag, though, and if you’re just beginning, perhaps you haven’t yet invested in one.
 No worries – you will soon get the hang of holding your camera for stability, and it will become second nature to increase your shutter speed.

 Bonus Tip for Blurry Photos

 Another way to stabilize your camera when dealing with blurry photos is by upgrading your tripod to Carbon Fiber.
 Carbon Fiber will absorb more vibration than aluminum, thereby decreasing some of that vibration.
 Carbon Fiber comes with a bit bigger price tag, but also weighs in a little lighter than the same tripod in aluminum.
-Here is the carbon fiber tripod I use:
+I absolutely love my Peak Design Travel Tripod in Carbon Fiber!

 Blurry Photo #3